Kingkel languages

 The two languages are not close.

 Bowern (2011) reclassified Darumbal as a Maric language, but did not address Bayali.
 Bouckaert, Bower, and Atkinson (2018), based on more data and languages of the region, classify Darumbal as a sister of Mbabaram (and therefore related to Maric languages, though as the first to branch off within that group).
-Bayali is grouped with Waka-Kabi languages to the south.
+Bayali is grouped with the Waka-Kabi languages to the south.